Sun and UV at School

 Celebrate with us!

-We are celebrating the launch of these new curriculum-aligned resources with a School Challenge and we want you and your students to be a part of it!
+We celebrated the launch of these new curriculum-aligned resources with a School Challenge and received 350 entries!

-The challenge gives students the opportunity to solve real-world problems to help safeguard their health and wellbeing into the future.
-In separate challenges, primary and secondary school students will design a functional, fun and innovative space that protects themselves and their community by providing essential shade.
+The challenge gave students the opportunity to solve real-world problems to help safeguard their health and wellbeing into the future.
+Primary school students designed a functional, fun and innovative space to protect themselves and their community by providing essential shade.

 - Ready to start teaching?
 Explore the Sun and UV at School resources

 - Check out the Sun and UV at School Challenge to find out more about the competition and the winning entries

 - Follow Cancer Institute NSW on Facebook, Twitter and LinkedIn to never miss an update